5 Reasons to Visit Surrey in Spring

 We all know Surrey was formerly known as the City of Parks, but did you know that in the thick of all that beautiful greenery are over a dozen beautifully manicured gardens?
 At any given time, you can visit the gardens at Bear Creek Park or Fleetwood Gardens, but there are a few gardens that even most locals don’t know about.

 Darts Hill Garden Park began as an orchard, but over time has truly become a plantsman’s garden, featuring rhododendrons, magnolias, climbing wisterias, and many more mature plants.
-The garden will re-open to the public on April 1, 2023.
+The garden will re-open to the public on April 5, 2024.
 The Glades Woodland Garden is another hidden gem in the city.
-The gardens open to the public just a few days throughout the year, one being this Mother’s Day weekend, May 13 and 14, 2023.
-With stunning water features, fine heritage trees, and masses of colourful rhododendron blooms, there’s a photo-op at pretty much every turn.
+The garden will be open Saturdays and Sundays from May 4 to June 30, 2024.
+With stunning water features, fine heritage trees, and masses of colourful rhododendron blooms, there’s a photo-op at every turn.

 Golf